dcalhoun/david-calhoun/README.md

 Source for David Calhoun's personal site.

 ## TODO
-- Add server to load files locally
+- Figure out how to pass props down to children components through react-router